Bayombong

-Bayombong is the seat of the Provincial Capitol of Nueva Vizcaya.
+Bayombong is the seat of the provincial capitol and the most populous town of Nueva Vizcaya.
 The name Bayombong emanated from the Gaddang word “Bayongyong” which means the confluence of two or more rivers.
 It has been reported that a certain tribe arrived and tried to invade the place, which caused the outbreak of the first tribal war in the area.
 The site was renamed “Bayumbung” as a sign of the Gaddangs' first victory in fighting for their private domains.

 Etymology

 The Gaddang phrase "Bayongyong," which denotes the confluence of two prominent rivers, is where the name Bayombong originated.
 According to a different interpretation, "bayongyong" refers to a bamboo pole approximately 2 meters long that is used to transport fresh water from wells constructed along riverbanks.
 When Spanish missionaries spotted the Gaddangs, they were forming long lines and carrying water-filled bamboo poles on their shoulders.
 When the friars asked about the bamboo water jugs, the carriers answered in unison with "Bayongyong."
 It was in 1739 when Spanish Augustinian Friars named the place "Bayumbung", which was later changed into Bayombong.